pcesarperez/pas-d-argent/README.md

 * The entry #2 is open, because the only real expense linked to that estimation (#6) does not exceed the -180€ guessed.
 So, #2 weighs in the balance, but #6 not.
 * The entry #4 is closed, _although it has not been manually closed_.
 It is closed because the entry #8 exceeds the amount guessed.
 Remember: when an estimation is exceeded, it does not longer make any sense.
 So, #8 weighs in the balance, but #4 not.
 * The entry #5 has been manually closed because it's a "one-shot" estimation (once finished, there will be no more expenses linked to it).
-So, #6 weighs in the balance, but #6 not.
+So, #7 weighs in the balance, but #5 not.

 ##Files

-There are two files right now in the repo:
+There are two important files right now in the repo:

 * `init.R`: Initialization functions.
 This loads a Google Spreadsheet containing the income/expenses data into the `expenses_data` variable.
 * `calc.R`: Statistical calculations.
 This contanins several functions to work with the data loaded in the first script (for example, getting the estimated monthly budget or getting a summary of the monthly budgets).